krismbah/World_Weather_Analysis/README.md

 - Deliverable 2:
--   Use input statements to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.
+   -Use input statements to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.
 Then, show those destinations on a marker layer map with pop-up markers.

 Figure 2: